Torres del Paine W Trek tour (Patagonia)

 - Medium trekking backpack (40 liters approx.)

-- Small trekking backpack (15 liters) for use in the sections with return to the same sector.
+- Small trekking backpack (15 liters) for use in the sections with a return to the same sector.

 - Long/short sleeve T-shirts